ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 #### Guidance

-All removable storage devices to be used on MoJ computer systems must be supplied by MoJ.
+All removable storage devices to be used on MOJ computer systems must be supplied by MOJ.
 Removable storage devices include, but are not limited to, writeable CDs/DVDs, memory sticks, cameras and disks.
-MoJ is responsible for ensuring that the devices are kept in safe custody and returned to safe storage, or securely disposed of, when no longer required.
+MOJ is responsible for ensuring that the devices are kept in safe custody and returned to safe storage, or securely disposed of, when no longer required.
 For this reason, and to avoid unnecessary expense, USB memory sticks and other removable media must only be requested where there is a genuine business need.

 Generally speaking, using a removable storage device is probably the least secure method of storing and transferring data, so where better alternative methods are available these should be used, such as a secure laptop and secure internal and GSI email.
 By limiting the data being stored on the removable storage device to the minimum needed, the impact of any data loss is minimised.
 If sensitive information, such as names, can be removed from the information being stored, then this is also recommended.